Metallica v. Napster, Inc.: Case

 On July 11, 2000, Metallica drummer Lars Ulrich read testimony before the Senate Judiciary Committee accusing Napster of copyright infringement.
-He explained that, that year, Metallica discovered that a demo of "I Disappear", a song set to be released with the Mission: Impossible II soundtrack, was being played on the radio.
+He explained that, earlier that year, Metallica discovered that a demo of "I Disappear", a song set to be released with the Mission: Impossible II soundtrack, was being played on the radio.
 Metallica traced the leak to a file on Napster's peer-to-peer file-sharing network, where the band's entire catalogue was available for free download.
 Metallica argued that Napster was enabling users to exchange copyrighted MP3 files.

 Metallica sought a minimum of $10 million in damages, at a rate of $100,000 per illegally downloaded song.
 Metallica hired NetPD, an online consulting firm, to monitor the Napster service.
 NetPD produced a list of 335,435 Napster users who were allegedly sharing the band's songs online in violation of copyright laws; the 60,000-page list was delivered to Napster's office.
 Metallica demanded that their songs be banned from file sharing, and that the users responsible for sharing their music be banned from the service.
 This led to over 300,000 users being banned from Napster, although software was released that simply altered the Windows registry and allowed users to rejoin the service under a different name.
 The lawsuit also named several universities to be held accountable for allowing students to illegally download music on their networks, including the University of Southern California, Yale University, and Indiana University.

 Outcome

 In March 2001, the federal district court judge ruling over the case, Marilyn Hall Patel, issued a preliminary injunction in Metallica's favor pending the case's resolution.
 The injunction, which was substantially identical to one ordered in the A&M case, ordered Napster to place a filter on the program within 72 hours or be shut down.
 Napster was forced to search its system and remove all copyrighted songs by Metallica.

 Other artists including Dr. Dre, a number of record companies, and the RIAA subsequently filed their own lawsuits which led to the termination of an additional 230,142 Napster accounts.
-On July 12, 2001 Napster reached a settlement with Metallica and Dr. Dre after Bertelsmann AG BMG became interested in purchasing the rights to Napster for $94 million.
+On July 12, 2001, Napster reached a settlement with Metallica and Dr. Dre after Bertelsmann AG BMG became interested in purchasing the rights to Napster for $94 million.
 The settlement required that Napster block music being shared from any artist that did not want their music to be shared.
 This $94 million deal was blocked when Judge Peter Walsh ruled that the deal was tainted because Napster Chief Executive Officer Konrad Hilbers, a former Bertelsmann executive, had one foot in the Napster camp and one foot in the Bertelsmann camp.
 Napster was forced to file for Chapter 7 and liquidate its assets.

+In 2023, Slipknot’s Corey Taylor admitted that he supported Metallica’s lawsuit against Napster.